 Here's some of the key features of the Delhi parking policy:

-Under the new draft policy, the rules will be based on the principle of 'user pays'.
-These will be aimed at discouraging on-street and long-duration parking.
+The new policy will be based on the principle of user pays for discouraging on-street and long-duration parking.
 Moreover, on-street parking fee will be twice as high as off-street parking with an exponential increase in charges after the first hour.
-Parking on footpaths, parks and green areas will be strictly prohibited while those parked illegally will be towed away.
-Apart from this, petrol vehicles older than 15 years and diesel vehicles older than 10 years parked on roads will be seized.
+On-street parking will not be allowed at least up to 25 metre from intersections on each arm of a road.
+Parking on footpaths, parks and green areas will be strictly prohibited.
+The traffic police will be responsible for towing away vehicles parked on 60-foot wide roads.
+In case of other roads, civic agencies will be in-charge.

-The draft rules have provision for dynamic pricing mechanism.
+The policy have provision for dynamic pricing mechanism.
 This means the fee will differ during peak and off-peak hours.
 The cost will be based on the base parking fee that will be decided by an apex committee, formed under the Delhi government.
 Those who park their vehicle on a public road despite staying in a building with stilt parking facility will have to pay twice the normal charges fixed for others.
 Vacant plots owners in the housing colonies can use these as parking places as permitted under building bylaws.

 For commercial vehicles